 Students are assigned an academic adviser from among the DRSWA faculty.
 The academic adviser will assist the student in developing a formal degree plan by the end of the student's second semester in the program.

-The rehabilitation services curriculum does not usually include a minor, but some students may be able to select a minor using 6 to 9 hours of electives.
+The rehabilitation services curriculum does not usually include a minor, but students may elect to exceed the 48-semester hour minimum and include a minor of 6 to 9 hours.

 The graduate curriculum in rehabilitation counseling has been designed to satisfy the accreditation standards established by the Council on Rehabilitation Education (CORE) [1835 Rohlwing Road, Suite E, Rolling Meadows, IL 60008; (847) 394-1785].
-The DRSWA rehabilitation counseling program is fully accredited by CORE.
+The DRSWA rehabilitation counseling program is fully accredited by CORE through 2005.